johnmeasey/Thesis-Writing-Guide/README.md

 7. Publishing your thesis chapters – choosing a journal; preparing your submission; Open Access and reviewing models
 8. Peer Review – writing a rebuttal; how to conduct peer review;
 9. Your future in science – mental health; networks; careers

+## Online Course Materials
+Each week you will have an online task that will require you to follow a set of instructions to produce a product that we will discuss in class (or online).
+1. Finding, exploring and tracking your **keywords** in a literature database

 The course will be pulled from the two course texts: